liberland/laws/drafting/drafts/police-law.md

 b) Senior Security Agent, who shall be Security Agents and shall also guide and form the junior Security Agents; their Agent Level shall be 3;

-c) Security Officer, who shall be responsible for the organization of the Security Agents on the operational level; one to four Security Officers, depending on the size of the District, shall form the leadership of every Security Office; their Agent Level shall be 4;
+c) Commissar, who shall be responsible for the organization of the Security Agents on the operational level; one to four Security Officers, depending on the size of the District, shall form the leadership of every Security Office; their Agent Level shall be 4;

 d) Security Chief shall be responsible for the coordination of several Districts.
 Security Chiefs shall also be responsible for the organization of the Cantonal Security.
 The Cantonal Director shall likewise be a Security Chief; their Agent Level shall be 5; and